-The following table summarizes the changes in fair value of financial instruments classified in Level 3 for the years ended December 31, 2023 and 2022.
+The following table summarizes the changes in fair value of financial instruments classified in Level 3 for the years ended December 31, 2024 and 2023.
 The Pension Plan classifies financial instruments as Level 3 when the fair value is measured based on at least one significant input that is not observable in the markets or due to lack of liquidity in certain markets.
 The gains and losses presented in the table below could, therefore, include changes in fair value based on both observable and unobservable inputs.
 The Level 3 financial instruments are comprised of pooled funds whose valuations are provided by the investment managers.
 Sensitivity analysis is not provided as the underlying assumptions used by the investment managers are not available.

-Year ended December 31 (millions of dollars) 2023 2022
+Year ended December 31 (millions of dollars) 2024 2023

-Fair value, beginning of year 2,315 1,937
+Fair value, beginning of year 2,769 2,315

-Realized and unrealized gains 214 128
+Realized and unrealized gains 262 214

-Purchases 351 336
+Purchases 203 351

-Sales and disbursements (111) (86)
+Sales and disbursements (92) (111)

-Fair value, end of year 2,769 2,315
+Fair value, end of year 3,142 2,769

-There were no significant transfers between any of the fair value levels during the years ended December 31, 2023 and 2022.
+There were no transfers between any of the fair value levels during the years ended December 31, 2024 and 2023.